Rose Hill Plantation House: History

 Betsy Gould Sturgeon died in 1966.
 After John Sturgeon's death in 1978, the estate was purchased, in 1981, by The Rose Hill Plantation Development Co., a joint venture of the Welton Corporation and Ontario Properties.
 The company developed Rose Hill Plantation into a gated community of approximately 950 residential home sites that vary in size from patio lots to multi-acre tracts, an Equestrian Center, a golf course, and many amenities for the use of its residents.
 The plantation house was a showplace and focal point of this development.

 Under the supervision of Mrs. Iva Roberts Welton, Director of Rose Hill Plantation House, a rehabilitation of the house was completed in 1985.
 The plantation house was open for tours by reservation and many social events were held.
 In 1983, due mainly to the intense efforts of Mrs. Welton, the Rose Hill Plantation house was listed in the National Register of Historic Places.

 Shortly thereafter it suffered extensive damage by a fire.
 The copper roof, porch, entryway and stairs were restored to preserve the beautiful outer shell and entrance, but the extensive damage to the house interior made the house uninhabitable, and it sat a charred, empty hull until 1996.
 The few original heart of pine floors on the lower floor that were not destroyed by the fire were damaged severely and would require extensive repair.
 The few walls downstairs that were not completely destroyed were scorched and paint was peeling from any intact wood.
 Only one mantel (in the dining room) survived at all and most of the huge doors, though heavily scorched, had been saved.
 The chimneys had collapsed so none of the fireplaces were repairable.

 In 1996, the Middleton White Foundation purchased the house and the surrounding 12.5 acres and began a new era of restoration on the house as a private home.
-Today the house is the private residence of Mr. and Mrs. Robb White.
-It also is a local historical attraction that features period furniture/décor and includes many original Kirk family artifacts that have been donated to the informal “museum” by direct descendants of Dr. & Mrs. John Kirk and James Brown Kirk.
-It serves a venue for tours, weddings, receptions and other functions.
-The mansion is no longer inhabited.

-Since 1996, the Whites have done extensive research into the history of the estate from numerous sources.
-With the help of Kirk family records, letters and via interviews with the Kirk descendants and others who have resided in the house during previous years, they have been able to construct an evolving timeframe of “life at Rose Hill plantation house”.
+It also is a local historical home that features multiple rooms filled with curated antiques.
+The property can be used for events, gathering, weddings and luxury nightly rental stays.